Bailing out for Weapon Violation in Connecticut

 Once approved, the Commissioner of Public Safety will wait for a background assessment from the Federal Bureau of Investigation.
 Then, you will receive your handgun eligibility certificate within 60 days of the commissioner receiving the FBI background check.

-When looking to purchase a firearm in Connecticut, you must also complete a safety course in addition to being fingerprinted.
+When looking to purchase a firearm in Connecticut, you have also to complete a safety course in addition to being fingerprinted.
 Moreover, you have to pay all fees associated with acquiring a firearm.

 While there’s no permit required for possessing a firearm, it is illegal for convicted felons to be in possession of a firearm under Connecticut gun laws.
 You may also be considered incapable of possessing a firearm if you have a juvenile delinquency record.